pradyungn/pradyungn/README.md

 [^1]: As of September 12th, 2022, my top movie recommendation of 17 years has changed.
 A monumental event, no doubt.
 -->

+You can find me across the internet masquerading as various AI-generated cats (usually wearing lab coats).